99003772/Python_miniproject/1_Requirements/readme.md

 # 4W1H

-## Who:
+## Why:
-*	People in the organisation ,managers ,colleagues.
-*	Mentors and GEA academy can use the data for evaluation.
-*	For checking the information of people in nalanda and takshasila.
+* We are using to retrieve the data of an individual candidate from the excel workbook of 5 sheets where all the relevant data of 40 candidates is present.
+* We can easily access the details of that individual by giving some input such as name, Ps no and email id.

 ## What: